 Creating the new profiles

-After the original profile of the VTAC slabs captured with the CTM is decomposed at a multitude of fundamental IMF, the first IMF is subtracted to the original profile to give birth to a first smoother profile (in comparison to the original profile) named “Profile 1”.
-Then, the second IMF is subtracted to Profile 1 to give birth to a second even smoother profile named “Profile 2”.
+After the original profile of the VTAC slabs is captured with the CTM it is decomposed to a multitude of constituent IMF, the first IMF is subtracted from the original profile to derive the first smoother profile (in comparison to the original profile) named “Profile 1”.
+Then, the second IMF is subtracted from Profile 1 to obtain a second even smoother profile named “Profile 2”.
 The original profile will named “Original Profile” for the rest of the text.
-The figure 4 displays the original profile and the two smoother new created profiles.
+The figure 4 displays the original profile and the two newly created smoother profiles.
 It can be seen that the original profile, the profile 1 and profile 2 display different level of Macrotexture and Microtexture.